Best Machine Learning Development Companies in 2026

 Master ranking: all 8 vendors scored

-All eight vendors scored against the 100-point methodology.
-Uvik Software leads on Python-first specialization and delivery flexibility; SoftServe and N-iX lead on enterprise scale; InData Labs and LeewayHertz lead on AI-narrow focus.
+All eight vendors are scored against the 100-point methodology.
+Uvik Software leads on Python-first specialization and delivery flexibility; SoftServe and N-iX lead on enterprise scale; InData Labs and LeewayHertz lead on a narrower AI focus.

 | Rank | Vendor | Score /100 | Strongest On | Weakest On |